NHSDigital/electronic-prescription-service-api/tests/e2e/docs/TestingDispensing.md

 #### Send Prescriptions to int
 ---

-Grab an example which has been signed above (under `models/examples/`) and send to int through postman
+Grab an example which has been signed above (under `models/examples/`) and send to int

 #### Verify with dispenser
 ---